surendrareddy7/frtproject/README.md

 # frtproject
 my futurereadytalent project

+Microsoft-Future-Ready-Talent-Internship-Project This is Front End website

+Web Technologies used: HTML, CSS, JS.

+IDE: VS-Code

+Industry : Lifestyle

+Project Title : BootieWeb

+Problem Statement/Opportunity : This is an website for the online footware shopping.

+Project Description : Core idea is Online shopping of branded footwares available in lowest prices and exclusive offers.

+Online shopping is the process whereby consumers directly buy goods or services from a seller in real-time, without an intermediary service, over the Internet.
+It is a form of electronic commerce.

 # My Website Link: https://surendrareddy7.github.io/frtproject/contact.html
 ## Azure tools applied : Static Web Apps, App services